AmaliaCastillo/AmaliaCastillo/README.md

 - 😄 Pronouns: She/Her

 ## About :sunglasses:
 Economics student at Pontifical Catholic University of Peru.
 Currently working as an Intern in Enterprise and Cloud Solutions in NTT Data.
 Passionate about Data Analysis, Consulting and Microeconomics.
-Also, have some experience in events management and economics research.
+Also, have some experience in events management and economic research.

 ## Technologies :fire:
 - Stata